-When we give young children the time, space, and autonomy to care for issues and create in meaningful ways, we show that we care and respect them as citizens of our community and our world.
-If we let our children know that their actions have an impact on our own actions they might develop the empathy and awareness to make a difference in this world.
-The initiative of these 3-5 year old children and how they fostered a community together to create a solution for keeping our playground clean is absolutely admirable!
+The initiative of our 3-5 year old children and how they fostered a community to create a solution for keeping our playground clean was nothing short of admirable!
+Giving children the time, space, and autonomy to care for issues and create in meaningful ways showed them that we care and respect them as citizens of our world and that they have a responsibility for it, our community and each other.
+Experiencing that their actions have an impact (also on our own actions) they might develop the empathy and awareness it takes to truly make a difference in this world.

 - Precut canvas fabric

 Since some of the older children have been intrigued with observational drawing, we decided to use photos of insects to study and draw them (we also found some toy insects).
 Simply set out some insect printouts and sharpies or oil pastels and invite your children to try to draw their favorite insect on a precut piece of canvas fabric.

 Tip: Drawing can sometimes be frustrating for children but it’s important that we give them the opportunity to work through challenges and to come up with new solutions.
 Not able to fully control his hand-wrist movements and not able to draw the shape of the spider, the boy in the photo below placed the toy spider on his canvas and simply traced around the shape with his marker, feeling quite happy and successful with his unique solution!
 This is why, when children ask me to draw something for them, I often respond with:

 “Let’s both draw and practice until we get it right!”
 (I scribble with my left hand then),